A lively debate at AWARE’s Budget Roundtable

 The following are some excerpts of the topics that were discussed during this session.

 HEALTHCARE AND SOCIAL SAFETY NETS

 Mr Yeoh Lam Keong pointed out that while Budget 2012 did a good job of improving on social policies, the initiatives announced remained “underwhelming” if assessed by the degree to which they begin to meet the needs of underprivileged people on a structured, ongoing basis.

 For instance, healthcare expenditure is slated to increase from 1.4 percent of Singapore’s GDP to 2.1 percent.
-Mr Yeoh compared this figure to that of state healthcare expenditure in Hong Kong, South Korea and Taiwan, where healthcare took up 3 to 4 per cent of the GDP – six years ago.
+Mr Yeoh compared this figure to that of public healthcare expenditure in Hong Kong, South Korea and Taiwan, Province of China, where healthcare took up 3 to 4 per cent of the GDP – six years ago.
 “That is more like what Singapore needs.
 We need to be more aggressive in this area.”

 Another area of concern is the out-of-pocket expenditure taken on by individual citizens for their healthcare costs.
 In Singapore, this amounts to 55 per cent – again, a much higher figure than what citizens in many similar economies pay.